Datdeptrai0609/monopoly-game-project/README.md

 ## More Information

-You can find diagrams, documents and some information in folder JavaApp/JavaCore.
-This folder contains our first version which do not support graphical user interface.
-If you want to understand our code more detailed, you should start here.
+You can find diagrams, documents and some information in folder Report.
+This folder contains all our documents for this game.
+If you want to understand our code more detailed, you should go to here.